PranavG13/TradeX/README.md

 (this project(name = Stock-Charting-App) was initially for Page 1 and app.py ),
-(Page 2 and app1.py were done in a separate project and added to this current project called Stock-Charting-App), (was unable to do the routing from page 1 to page 2),
+(Page 2 and app1.py were done in a separate project and added to this current project called Stock-Charting-App), (was unable to do the routing from page 1 to page 2), (app1.py and Page 2 are to run all the time)